-For this reporting period, the amount of funding for demonstration transition services is directly tied to the number of individuals served.
+The amount of funding for demonstration transition services is directly tied to the number of individuals served.
 Funding for demonstration transition services is set at up to (\$2,400 per person) from the Federal Government through the MFP Project.
 As the number of persons served through MFP continues to increase, there is a corresponding increase in the total amount of funding in this area.